aws/s2n-tls/docs/usage-guide/topics/ch01-api.md

 s2n-tls uses [Doxygen](https://doxygen.nl/index.html) to document its public API.
 The latest s2n-tls documentation can be found on [GitHub pages](https://aws.github.io/s2n-tls/doxygen/).

-Documentation for older versions or branches of s2n-tls can be generated locally.
-To generate the documentation, install doxygen and run `doxygen docs/doxygen/Doxyfile`.
-The doxygen documentation can now be found at `docs/doxygen/output/html/index.html`.

-Doxygen installation instructions are available at the [Doxygen](https://doxygen.nl/download.html) webpage.

 The doxygen documentation should be used in conjunction with this guide.

 ## Examples